b3-exmo/b3-exmo.github.io/docs/Critical thinking/Emotional Thinking.md

 There are a [[Logical fallacies|few problems]] with this perspective— among them, the idea that [[Falsifiability|I can't prove it happened]], but the logical leaps and jumps to arrive at the conclusion this Young Men's leader already had in mind are, in retrospect, baffling.

 Humans connect with emotional experiences.
 Marriage ceremonies are, by my understanding, an emotional commitment and have no objective value whatsoever.
 Does that mean they're bad?
 Useless?
 Waste of ~~money~~ time?
 Not necessarily.
 I look back on my wedding day with fondness, and I love my wife.
 One could argue that this emotional attachment to the event is more valuable than the money spent on the venue, catering, etc. I don't want to come off as the snarky contrarian who thinks human emotions are holding us back.
 Emotions— positive or negative— are what make us human.
 I bet a philosophy student would have some words for me, but that's where I stand today.

+&nbsp;

 ## In Religion
 I know I've mentioned this elsewhere, but I don't want to come off as contrarian, pompous, "better than you plebes 'cause I criticize religions on *the internet* 😤" kind of guy.
 Religions hold value.
 It's easy to point to [egregious things](https://en.wikipedia.org/wiki/Crusades) done in the name of religion, but it's harder to quantify how millions of lay folk find comfort in it.
 I can attest that it quells existential dread.
 I'm not qualified to try and assess if Christianity is a net positive or net negative; the [Spanish Inquisition torturing people](https://en.wikipedia.org/wiki/Spanish_Inquisition#Torture) to prove heresy tips the scales toward negative.
 All done in the name of Jesus.